Expulsion of the Moriscos: Numbers and success of the expulsion

 A similar study on the expulsion in Andalusia concluded it was an inefficient operation which was significantly reduced in its severity by resistance to the measure from local authorities and populations.
 It further highlights the constant flow of returnees from North Africa, creating a dilemma for the local inquisition who did not know how to deal with those who had been given no choice but to convert to Islam during their stay in Muslim lands as a result of the Royal Decree.
 Upon the coronation of Felipe IV, the new king gave the order to desist from attempting to impose measures on returnees and in September 1628 the Council of the Supreme Inquisition ordered inquisitors in Seville not to prosecute expelled Moriscos "unless they cause significant commotion."

-An investigation published in 2012 sheds light on the thousands of Moriscos who remained in the province of Granada alone, surviving both the initial expulsion to other parts of Spain in 1571 and the final expulsion of 1604.
+A 2012 study sheds light on the thousands of Moriscos who remained in the province of Granada alone, surviving both the initial expulsion to other parts of Spain in 1571 and the final expulsion of 1604.
 These Moriscos managed to evade the royal decrees in various ways, thereafter hiding their true origin.
-More surprisingly, by the 17th and 18th centuries much of this group accumulated great wealth by controlling the silk trade and also holding about a hundred public offices.
-Most of these lineages were nevertheless completely assimilated over generations despite their practice of endogamy.
+By the 17th and 18th centuries much of this group accumulated great wealth by controlling the silk trade and holding about a hundred public offices.
+Most of these lineages were completely assimilated over generations despite their practice of endogamy.
 A compact core of active crypto-Muslims was prosecuted by the Inquisition in 1727, receiving comparatively light sentences.
 These convicts kept alive their identity until the late 18th century.

 Besides, many Moriscos of the Catalan Low Ebro were officially excluded from expulsion and remained in their villages and towns, as well as some other expelled who returned, given the fact that they were very well integrated into Catalan Christian society, unlike those in Aragon, Valencia and even the Moriscos of the Catalan Low Segre.

-Crypto-Muslims continued to exist in Spain for centuries after decree on the expulsion of the Moriscos but Islam continued to slowly die out to the 19th century, as it being forced to be concealed led to its demise.
+Crypto-Muslims continued to exist in Spain for centuries after decree on the expulsion of the Moriscos.
+Islam in Spain continued to slowly die out to the 19th century, as its forced concealment led to its demise.

 Many Moriscos settled in parts of the Ottoman Empire from around 1609 until the 1620s, especially in Galata.